Different States Allow For Different Types Of Beneficiaries On A Survival Claim

 Stephen Boutros: No. Different states allow for different types of beneficiaries on the survival claim.
 All states divide the wrongful death cases into wrongful death and survival claims but there’s a different set of rules that apply to different states.
-Often, what we have to do is we have to bring a probate attorney on to open up an estate and have a judge or a court appoint an administrator of the estate, to hire the lawyer on behalf of the state and to make division of the proceeds of the case per state law or possibly per the will of the person who died.
-We often have to bring on probate attorneys to help in that regard and recover the expense of that as an expense to the wrongful death or the survival claim.
+Often, what I have to do is I have to bring a probate attorney on to open up an estate and have a judge or a court appoint an administrator of the estate, to hire the lawyer on behalf of the state and to make division of the proceeds of the case per state law or possibly per the will of the person who died.
+I often have to bring on probate attorneys to help in that regard and recover the expense of that as an expense to the wrongful death or the survival claim.

 The Process of Division of Assets When a Decedent Has Multiple Heirs

 Interviewer: What happens in cases where there are multiple heirs or multiple family members?
 How does that get divided up?

 Stephen Boutros: The Texas statute along with the probate court decides on whether it’s the appropriate division between the beneficiaries.
 Typically, when someone dies intestate, that means they die without a will, then their estate will go 50 per cent to a spouse if the spouse survives and the 50 per cent divided equally amongst those surviving children.
 There’s probate lawyers that specialize in that area and that’s why we hire probate lawyers on the wrongful death and survival claims at our law firm’s expense as a case expense to make sure that the division of the proceeds are made pursuant to Texas statutes as well as probate judges’ decisions.